Azzoz06/ContainerWkshp/5-HybridCloudLab.md

 `git clone https://github.com/fdescollonges/ICPGuestbook.git`

 ### Create the Redis master pod

 Use the `redis-master-deployment.yaml` file to create a [deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) and Redis master [pod](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/).
 The pod runs a Redis key-value server in a container.
-Using a replication controller is the preferred way to launch long-running pods, even for 1 replica, so that the pod benefits from the self-healing mechanism in Kubernetes (keeps the pods alive).
+Using a deployment controller is the preferred way to launch long-running pods, even for 1 replica, so that the pod benefits from the self-healing mechanism in Kubernetes (keeps the pods alive).

-1. Use the [redis-master-deployment.yaml](redis-master-deployment.yaml) file to create the Redis master replication controller in your Kubernetes cluster by running the `kubectl apply -f` *`filename`* command:
+1. Use the [redis-master-deployment.yaml](redis-master-deployment.yaml) file to create the Redis master deployment in your Kubernetes cluster by running the `kubectl apply -f` *`filename`* command:

     ```console
     root@iccws101:~/ICPGuestbook# kubectl apply -f redis-master-deployment.yaml
     deployment.apps/redis-master created
     ```

-2. To verify that the redis-master controller is up, list the replication controllers you created in the cluster with the `kubectl get deployment` command (if you don't specify a `--namespace`, the `default` namespace will be used.
+2. To verify that the redis-master controller is up, list the deployments you created in the cluster with the `kubectl get deployment` command (if you don't specify a `--namespace`, the `default` namespace will be used.
 The same below):

     ```console
     root@iccws101:~/ICPGuestbook# kubectl get deployment
     NAME           DESIRED   CURRENT   UP-TO-DATE   AVAILABLE   AGE
     redis-master   1         1         1            1           51s
     ```

-    Result: The replication controller then creates the single Redis master pod.
+    Result: The delpoyment then creates the single Redis master pod.

 3. To verify that the redis-master pod is running, list the pods you created in cluster with the `kubectl get pods` command: